aws-samples/shopfloor-connectivity/docs/README.md

 ## Configuration secrets

 SFC integrates with AWS Secrets Manager following the same logic as used in GreenGrass Secret manager.
-Secrets are defined in the configuration file using the SecutityManager Element.
+Secrets are defined in the configuration file using the [SecretsManager](./core/secrets-manager-configuration.md) Element.
 This element includes a list of configured secrets.
 Each secret has an id, which can either be the arn or name of the secret, and an optional alias.
 Secrets can be used by using placeholders of the format \${name} in the configuration file.
 Name can be the name, arn or alias of the secret.
 If just an arn is used for a configured secret either this arn or the name of the secret in the AWS Secrets manager